Ukwa West

 Ukwa West is a Local Government Area in Abia State, Nigeria.
 Its headquarters is in the town of Oke Ikpe.

 It has an area of 271 km^{2} and a population of 88,555 at the 2006 census.

 The postal code of the area is 452.

 Ukwa west is bounded to the north by Osisioma local government area, to the north-east by Ugwunagbo local government area and to the east by Ukwa East local government area, all in Abia State.
 It is also bounded to west by Omuma local government area, to the south-west by Etche local government area, and to the south by Oyigbo local government area, all in Rivers State.

 Climate

-The overall area of Ukwa West LGA is 271 square kilometers, and its average annual temperature is 26 degrees Celsius.
+The overall area of Ukwa West LGA is 271 square kilometres or 105 square miles, and its average annual temperature is 26 degrees Celsius or 80 degrees Fahrenheit.
 The average humidity in the LGA is 71 percent, and the region is home to a variety of rivers and streams.
-In Ukwa West LGA, the estimated average wind speed is 10 km/h.
+In Ukwa West LGA, the estimated average wind speed is 10 km/h or 6 mph.